VigneshvickyData/Intern_project-1_Analytics_Chatbot/README.md

 ### 9. Conclusion
 Task 1 Successfully demonstrated how analyttics can transform raw chatbot data into meaningful insights.
 By developing an interactive dashboard, I gained valuable experience in data processing, visulation, and software development.
 These skils will contribute significant to future tasks in this internship.

-### 10. Development Process (Dily Report Summary)
-Day 1
-- Experimental work: explored the dataset and outlined a rough project structure.

-Day 2
-- Create the Project structure.
-- Performed exploratory data analysis (EDA ) and davelopment the code for metrics and dashboard visualization.

-Day 3
-- Conducted final validation and testing of the chatbot analytics dashboard.
-- Verified metric calculations and chart rendering.
-- Uploaded the source code to github.
-- Prepared and reviewed the final report for submission.

-Day 4
-- submit the final report with source code of the task 1 in github

 ### To run the Environment:
 - Environment -> conda create -n intern_task1 python=3.9 -y